-Heise added that she thinks it's time for parents to start educating their children about this plant.
+Heise adds that she thinks it's time for parents to start educating their children about this plant.

 "I don't try to convince," Macias said.
 "I try to educate and then I let them make their own decisions based upon it."

-Heise said sometimes that information is more well-received when it comes from another mother.
+Heise says sometimes that information is more well-received when it comes from another mother.

-Because of that, Heise said she thinks moms will be the guiding force when it comes to changing cannabis laws.
+Because of that, Heise says she thinks moms will be the guiding force when it comes to changing cannabis laws.